andrew/ultimate-awesome/README.md

 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
 - [awesome-ai-cardiology](https://github.com/cbailes/awesome-ai-cardiology) - Awesome resources for artificial intelligence in cardiology.
 - [awesome-scene-text-detection](https://github.com/Charmve/awesome-scene-text-detection) - Tracking the latest progress in Scene Text Detection and Recognition: Must-read papers well organized with code and dataset.
-- [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [fucking-awesome-sysadmin](https://github.com/Correia-jpv/fucking-awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-auto-alignment](https://github.com/icip-cas/awesome-auto-alignment) - Collection of papers for scalable automated alignment.